DataDog/integrations-core/mysql/README.md

   - Save the file and restart MySQL using following commands:
     `service mysql restart`
-  - Make sure the Agent has read access on those files (and the `/var/log/mysql` directory) and double check your logrotate configuration to make sure those files are taken into account and permissions are correctly set as well.
+  - Make sure the Agent has read access on the `/var/log/mysql` directory and all of the files within.
+Double-check your logrotate configuration to make sure those files are taken into account and that the permissions are correctly set there as well.
-  - In `/etc/logrotate.d/mysql-serverthere` should be something similar to:
+  - In `/etc/logrotate.d/mysql-server` there should be something similar to:

     ```
     /var/log/mysql.log /var/log/mysql/mysql.log /var/log/mysql/mysql-slow.log {